parsashhub/issue-trackers-nextjs/README.md

 and do not forget to run prisma migration.

 ### .env file
-you should these datas to this file
+you should add this data to this file
 ```
 DATABASE_URL=mysql://root:password@localhost:3306/issue-tracker
 NEXTAUTH_URL=http://localhost:3000